Residents interested in applying for the Research in Residency program can also take advantage the six individualized residency pathways available.

 By Dec 15th of the PL-1 or PL-2 year, residents planning a 5-6 month concentration in research must submit with the chosen mentor a four page application consisting of:

 - Background and Specific Aims: Specific aims must provide sufficient detail to judge the relevance to pediatrics and the potential for completion in the time allotted.

 - Budget: The standard budget page of this application will include a $3000 research award to the resident and up to $3000 in consumable supplies (e.g. laboratory supplies, mouse costs, statistical services).

 - Mentor’s Letter of Commitment: The mentor must submit a biosketch and a letter accepting the candidate into the research environment and committing to the completion of the project in the time allotted.

 Residents’ proposals will be reviewed by a multidisciplinary panel consisting of Cincinnati Children’s investigators with expertise in basic, translational, clinical, educational, and health services/outcomes/systems improvement research.
 All proposals will be ranked by priority score.

 Up to five proposals will be funded in any given year.

-Residents whose proposals are selected for funding will receive $2000 for supplies at the outset of the project and a $5000 research award at the completion of the project, pending written confirmation of completion from the mentor.
+Residents whose proposals are selected for funding will receive $3,000 for supplies at the outset of the project, a $1000 travel stipend in additional to the standard resident travel funds, and a $3,000 research award at the completion of the project, pending written confirmation of completion from the mentor.